Cannes Boat Show 2020: Everything you need to know

 Founded in 1977, the Cannes Boat Show takes place in the beautiful French city every September and showcases almost 600 boats, including motor yachts, superyachts, catamarans, tenders and sailing yachts.

-The in-water show in the Bay of Cannes takes place in two of the city’s ports, the Vieux Port and Port Pierre Canto, 10 – 15 September.
+The in-water show in the Bay of Cannes takes place in two of the city’s ports, the Vieux Port and Port Pierre Canto, and this year it will run from 8-13 September.

-The layout of the show has been changed for 2019 – all the sailing yachts will now be displayed in Port Canto at the other end of the Croisette, leaving motor boats to fill the space vacated at the original Vieux Port location.
-The brokerage sector will stay at Port Canto as usual.
+The layout of the show changed in 2019 – all the sailing yachts are now displayed in Port Canto at the other end of the Croisette, leaving motor boats to fill the space vacated at the original Vieux Port location.
+The brokerage sector stayed at Port Canto as usual.

-The two sites will be linked by regular sea and bus shuttle services departing every 15 minutes – visitors simply need to present their show tickets to access these free services.
+The two sites are linked by regular sea and bus shuttle services departing every 15 minutes – visitors simply need to present their show tickets to access these free services.

-Organisers say that the change of layout has helped create 1,000 linear metres of extra berthing – enough for 529 craft on the water – representing a 7% increase on last year.
+Organisers say that the change of layout helped create 1,000 linear metres of extra berthing – enough for 529 craft on the water – representing a 7% increase on 2018.
 Of these, 410 are motor and 119 are sail.

 How to get there